Holy Innocents' Church, Mezhuveli

-Holy Innocents’ Orthodox Church (Valiya Pally), popularly known as Mezhuveli Valiyapally, is a church in Mezhuveli, Kerala, India.
+Holy Innocents' Orthodox Church (Valiya Pally), popularly known as Mezhuveli Valiyapally, is a church in Mezhuveli, Kerala, India.

 Foundation

-Holy Innocents’ Orthodox Church was founded in 1860.
-The founder parishioners of this church were members of the ancient St. Mary’s church at Puthencavu.
+Holy Innocents' Orthodox Church was founded in 1860.
+The founder parishioners of this church were members of the ancient St. Mary's church at Puthencavu.
 This is the mother church of all other churches in Mezhuveli-Kidangannoor.

 Dedication

 The main Thronos (Altar) is dedicated to the innocent babies killed by Herod the Great so as to avoid the loss of his throne to a newborn King of the Jews (the infant Jesus).
 The main feast of Mezhuveli Valiyapally is celebrated on 27 December.

 Location

-This beautiful church is situated beside Chengannoor-Omalloor Road.
-This is one of the prominent parishes in the Chengannur Orthodox Diocese of Malankara Orthodox Syrian Church.
+The church is situated beside Chengannoor-Omalloor Road in Mezhuveli, Kidangannur.
+This is one of the parishes in the Chengannur Orthodox Diocese of Malankara Orthodox Syrian Church.

-The exact location of the church is Mezhuveli, kidangannur.